Quasar-UniNA/HQGA/README.md

     in Information Sciences, 2021, doi: 10.1016/j.ins.2021.06.049.''**

-# Examples
+# Example
-This is a basic example to use HQGA to solve Sphere problem on Qasm Simulator.
+This is a basic example to use HQGA for solving Sphere problem on Qasm Simulator.

 ```python
 from HQGA import problems as p, hqga_utils, utils, hqga_algorithm